magomimmo/modern-cljs/doc/tutorial-02.md

 Due to browser imposed limitations to prevent [cross site scripting][1] attacks, the REPL connection with the browser embedded JS engine has to be set up respecting the [Same Origin Policy][2].
-This means that, if we want to enable a browser connected CLJS REPl (bREPL), we need to set up a local http-server.
+This means that, if we want to enable a browser connected CLJS REPL (brepl), we need to set up a local http-server.

 You can use any http-server.
 In this tutorial we're going to use the